I remember owning my first EZ-link card.

 DBS Live Fresh Card

-The DBS Live Fresh Card offers an attractive 5% cashback for online and Visa contactless spending, which includes SimplyGo transactions.
+The DBS Live Fresh Card offers an attractive cashback of up to 10% for online and Visa contactless spending, which includes SimplyGo transactions.

 It can also be paired with the DBS Multiplier Account to earn higher interest rates!

 Do note that this card has a minimum spend of $600, and cashback you can earn from using SimplyGo is capped at $15 ($7.50 each on Sustainable and Contactless category) per calendar month.

 This includes the Visa contactless spend category, which is where your cashback will be from your public transport rides.